Ensembl/ensembl-production-imported/docs/auto/SRAAlignment_BRC4.md

 Steps:

-    * Create a subset of reads files with 20,000 reads
+- 1. Create a subset of reads files with 20,000 reads
-    * Align those files (without strandness) with hisat2
+- 2. Align those files (without strandness) with hisat2
-    * Run infer_experiment.py on the alignment file
+- 3. Run infer\_experiment.py on the alignment file

 The inference compares how the reads are aligned compared to the known gene models:

-\- If most reads expected to be forward are forward (and vice versa), then the data is deemed as stranded in the forward direction.
+- If most reads expected to be forward are forward (and vice versa):

+        then the data is deemed as stranded in the forward direction.

-\- If most reads expected to be forward are reversed (and vice versa), then the data is deemed as stranded in the reverse direction.
+- If most reads expected to be forward are reversed (and vice versa):

+        then the data is deemed as stranded in the reverse direction.

-\- If the reads are equally in both directions, then the data is deemed unstranded.
+- If the reads are equally in both directions:

+        then the data is deemed unstranded.

 A cut-off at 85% of aligned reads is applied to discriminate between stranded data: if the ratio is below this value, then the run is deemed unstranded.

 Following hisat2 notation:

-    If the data is stranded forward and single-ended, its strandness is stored as "F" If the data is stranded reversed and single-ended, its strandness is stored as "R" If the data is stranded forward and paired-ended, its strandness is stored as "FR" If the data is stranded reversed and paired-ended, its strandness is stored as "RF"
+- If the data is stranded forward and single-ended, its strandness is stored as "F"
+- If the data is stranded reversed and single-ended, its strandness is stored as "R"
+- If the data is stranded forward and paired-ended, its strandness is stored as "FR"
+- If the data is stranded reversed and paired-ended, its strandness is stored as "RF"

 If the strandness or the pair/single-end values differ from those provided in the dataset json file, then the difference is noted in the log file with a WARNING.